Gaza-projections/gaza_projections_website/README.md

 ## Deployment

-The website is deployed to Github Pages using a Github Action.
+The website is deployed to GitHub Pages using a GitHub Action.
 The deployment will automatically kick off any time you push a commit to the `main` branch.